opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/workload-management/wlm-feature-overview.md

 ## Workload management settings

-The are following settings can be used to customize workload management using the `_cluster/settings` API:
+The following settings can be used to customize workload management using the `_cluster/settings` API.

 | **Setting name**  | **Description**  |
 | :--- | :--- |